QTIM-Lab/MedICI-Challenge-Bundles/aks_MedNIST_bundle/README/README.md

 ```

-# Start docker for training - Run by Participant
+## Start docker for training - Run by Participant

+> Note the training/validation splits from earlier are designed to be used for the training phase and the testing data for inference or final prediction phase.

 ```bash
 cd ../;
 docker run \